getcarina/getcarina.com/_posts/2016-01-24-carina-jawbone.md

 Create the app container with a Dockerfile that has node as its base.
 On Carina, you want to understand bind mounting as described in [Volumes](https://getcarina.com/docs/concepts/docker-swarm-carina/#volumes) so that you know where to put the files we'll upload and run for the app.

-Save this Dockerfile in the JawboneUPNodeDemo directory.
+You can see this Dockerfile in the JawboneUPNodeDemo directory.

 ```
 FROM node:4